What is an EORI Number?

 EORI stands for “Economic Operators Registration and Identification number”.
 EORI is an EU-wide system for the registration and identification of economic operators.
 Most customs declarations in the EU require that an EORI number be provided.

 Businesses and people wishing to trade must use the EORI number as an identification number in all customs procedures when exchanging information with Customs administrations.

-From 1 January 2021 you will need one to move goods between Great Britain (England, Scotland and Wales) and the EU.
-GB companies may also need an EORI Number if they move goods to or from Northern Ireland.
+From 01 January 2021 you will need an EORI number to move goods between the island of Ireland (ROI & NI) and GB or to move goods between Great Britain (England, Scotland and Wales) and the EU.

 You’ll need an EORI number from an EU country if your business will be making declarations or getting a customs decision in the EU.
 Get this from the customs authority in the EU country where you submit your first declaration or request your first decision.

 Do I need an EORI number?

 If your company lodges any of the following declarations, you need an EORI number: